PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: The Proposed Method

+where $\text{CrossAttn}(Q,K_{i},V_{i})$ computes the attention score following the standard attention~\cite{NIPS2017_3f5ee243} mechanism. $Q$, $K$ and $V$ represent the query, key and value matrices of the attention process.
+While the query remains shared across conditions, each condition-specific branch learns independent key-value mappings.
+The relative importance of each condition is controlled via learnable weights ($w_i$).
+The outputs of these attention mechanisms are integrated into IdentityNet, where the weighted sum of the resulting feature maps is used for the final generation step.

-AnimateNet utilizes a similar objective function as the original stable diffusion:
+For training, AnimateNet optimizes a denoising diffusion objective similar to stable diffusion:

-where $c$ refers to the set of conditions, including identity features, facial landmarks, head placement guidance and temporal information.
-This architectural design enables PortraitTalk to concentrate on audio-lip synchronization, while preserving detailed facial characteristics across generated frames.
-It ensures temporal consistency and synchronizes head movements throughout the generated talking video.
+where $c$ refers to the set of conditions, including facial landmarks, head placement guidance and temporal information.
+By decoupling condition learning and leveraging specialized cross-attention mechanisms, AnimateNet achieves robust temporal consistency, natural head movements, and accurate audio-lip synchronization, resulting in realistic and identity-consistent talking face videos.